junxit/us-congress-bills-110/metadata.md

 - 2007-12-19 — Referred to the House Committee on the Judiciary.
 - 2007-12-19 — Senate amendment agreed to: Amendment SA 3882 agreed to in Senate by Unanimous Consent.
 - 2007-12-19 — Senate amendment proposed (on the floor): Amendment SA 3882 proposed by Senator Pryor for Senator Feingold.(consideration: CR 12/18/2007 S15943; text: CR 12/18/2007 CR S15943)
+- 2008-02-04 — Referred to the Subcommittee on Crime, Terrorism, and Homeland Security.
+- 2008-02-04 — Referred to the Subcommittee on Immigration, Citizenship, Refugees, Border Security, and International Law.
+- 2008-04-08 — Subcommittee Hearings Held.
+- 2008-05-06 — Subcommittee Consideration and Mark-up Session Held.
+- 2008-09-08 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-09-08 — Considered as unfinished business. (consideration: CR H7825)
+- 2008-09-08 — Considered under suspension of the rules. (consideration: CR H7820-7823)
+- 2008-09-08 — DEBATE - The House proceeded with forty minutes of debate on S. 2135.
+- 2008-09-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-08 — Ms. Jackson-Lee moved to suspend the rules and pass the bill, as amended.
+- 2008-09-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 371 - 0 (Roll no. 569). (text: CR H7820)
+- 2008-09-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 371 - 0 (Roll no. 569).(text: CR H7820)
+- 2008-09-09 — Message on House action received in Senate and at desk: House amendment to Senate bill.